 Pre-2020, an alarmist was someone who exaggerated a danger, thus needlessly causing worry or panic, while today it describes someone who justifiably raises the alarm about a global danger to the Earth’s biosphere.
 In The Alarmist: Fifty Years Measuring Climate Change (THWUP), which won the E.H.
 McCormick Prize for a best first work of General Non-Fiction, DaveLowe explains what he’s learned from 50 years of climate research and why he’s hopeful young people can make a difference.

-Disability activist Kera Sherwood-O’Regan (contributor to Climate Aotearoa, published by Allen & Unwin) invites us all to consider how climate change will impact on health and community participation, particularly for those who are already marginalised.
+PLEASE NOTE: Disability activist Kera Sherwood-O’Regan (contributor to Climate Aotearoa, published by Allen & Unwin) is no longer able to attend.

-With thanks to Chia Sisters as well as Allen & Unwin, BW Texts and Te Herenga Waka University Press.
+With thanks to Chia Sisters as well as Allen & Unwin, BWB Texts and Te Herenga Waka University Press.

 Paora (Paul) Tapsell(Te Arawa, Tainui) was raised in the Bay of Plenty and Waikato, where his customary Māori knowledge was passed to him by his tribal marae elders.
 He has been a senior lecturer in Museums and Cultural Heritage at University of Auckland; Dean, Professor and Chair of Māori Studies at University of Otago; and the Director and Professor of the new Indigenous Studies Program at University of Melbourne.
 Recently Paul became Principal at Takarangi Research, leading five Aotearoa–Australian socially responsible research projects.
 Outside of his professional life, he has found time to balance fatherhood, sports, voluntary and tribal duties, as well as establishing Maorimaps.com, digitally relinking thousands of disconnected Māori to their tribal home communities.